xlnwel/blog/docs/_posts/2020-06-27-anti-aliasing.md

 ---
-stitle: "Anti-Aliasing"
+title: "Anti-Aliasing"
-excerpt: "In which we discuss ."
+excerpt: "Discussion on aliasing in modern convolutional neural networks and address it with low-pass filters."
 categories:
   - Deep Learning
 tags:
-  - Deep Learning
-  - Network Architecture
+  - Computer Vision
 ---

 ## Terminologies